What is Career Development? (Something you will be doing on and off throughout your life.)

 A webinar designed to develop and enhance your networking skills offered by the Offices of Alumni Relations and Career Services.

-Nancy Treser-Osgood, Senior Director of Alumni Relations, and Brad Tharpe, Director of Career Services, present the resources for identifying Pitzer alumni and discuss the best techniques to utilize when networking with the Pitzer community.
+Nancy Treser-Osgood, Senior Director of Alumni Relations (Former), and Brad Tharpe, Director of Career Services, present the resources for identifying Pitzer alumni and discuss the best techniques to utilize when networking with the Pitzer community.
 View webinar.

 2. Career Assessments (MBTI, Strong Interest Inventory and CliftonStrengths) with a Career Counselor: